Howdy, y'all, I'm Valerie.

 (Music Row / Edgehill)

 Valerie Martin (LCSW, RYT, CHT, CSAT) is a psychotherapist and yoga instructor in Nashville, TN.
 She takes a whole-person therapeutic approach for mind + body integration and trauma resolution, utilizing EMDR, parts work, clinical hypnotherapy, yoga (including trauma-sensitive yoga), Acceptance & Commitment Therapy (ACT), and somatic (body-based) and experiential techniques. .
-Valerie has been a featured speaker at a number of behavioral health conferences, primarily in the area of eating disorder treatment.
+Valerie has been a featured speaker at a number of behavioral health conferences and a guest on several podcasts focused on mental health and spirituality.
 She received a BS in Communications and MSSW in Clinical Social Work at the University of Texas at Austin.